The-Scripters-Guild/ForgeWiki/scripting/nodes/events-ai/on-wave-end.md

 # On Wave End

+## Description
+Event called when a wave from the Wave Manager ends.
+Also outputs the Victory Reason and Elapsed Time of the wave.

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}